The Christadelphian Instructor

 ANSWER: Because being born of Adam's condemned race, and partaking of their condemned nature, Christ was made subject, equally with them, to the consequences of Adam's transgression.
 Therefore his public execution was a public exhibition of what was due to a man from God.
 It pleased God to require this, before inviting men to reconciliation through the man in whom this vindication should take place.

-PROOF: "Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil (i.e. "sinful flesh")".
+PROOF: "Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil (or sin in the flesh)".
 "God sending his own Son in the likeness of sinful flesh, and for sin (i.e. by a sacrifice for sin), condemned sin in the flesh".
 (Hebrews 2:14; Romans 8:3). "..he appeared to put away sin by the sacrifice of himself" (Hebrews 9:26). "..Jesus Christ our Lord..was made of the seed of David according to the flesh" (Romans 1:3). "..death hath no more dominion over him.
 For in that he died, he died unto sin once" (Romans 6:9,10).

 56.—Where did Jesus differ in this matter from other men?